Kunaltembhare003/multimodel-knowledge-agent/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── multimodel_knowledge_agent1   <- Source code for use in this project.
+└── multimodel_knowledge_agent   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes multimodel_knowledge_agent1 a Python module
     │